Hadacol

 Hadacol was a patent medicine marketed as a vitamin supplement.
 Its principal attraction, however, was that it contained 12 percent alcohol (listed on the tonic bottle's label as a "preservative"), which made it quite popular in the dry counties of the southern United States.
 It was the product of four-term Louisiana State Senator Dudley J. LeBlanc, a Democrat from Erath in Vermilion Parish in southwestern Louisiana.
 He was not a medical doctor, nor a registered pharmacist, but had a strong talent for self-promotion.
 Time magazine once described him as "a stem-winding salesman who knows every razzle-dazzle switch in the pitchman's trade".

 Dosage

 The label on the tonic's bottle clearly stated that the recommended dosage (1 tablespoonful taken 4 times a day) was to be taken "...in a 1/2 glass of water after meals and before retiring".
 However, some pharmacies in dry counties were known to sell it by the shot-glass and at least one bar in New Orleans' French Quarter was known to sell a "Tassel Cocktail" with Hadacol as an ingredient.
 In Northbrook, Illinois, a suburb of Chicago, sales of Hadacol were limited to liquor stores.

+One of the tonic's unusual ingredients, "diluted acid hydrochloric", is what is known as a "hydrochloric wash": a heavily diluted form of the acid that opens the arteries and allows the body's quicker absorption of the other ingredients, including the 12 percent alcohol "preservative".